vlandham/captain_z/out/captain_z.md

 She was about to argue about the idea, when she remembered the poem that came with the Pegasus feathers.
 She remembered the part about a hero being born.
 Perhaps she could be a pirate and a hero at the same time.

-Before she could speak up again, there was a knock at the bedroom door.
+Before she could respond, there was a knock at the bedroom door.
 Nova, Orion, and Lucy shuffled in.

 "What's going on?"
 Asked Nova.

-Captain Z didn't have time to explain. "two minutes to change your clothes and pack your bag," she answered.
-"You are leaving the city one way or another right now."
+Captain Z didn't have time to explain.
+"You've got two minutes to change your clothes and pack your bag," she answered.
+"You are leaving the city now, one way or another."

 The children knew better then to ask questions of a pirate.
 They all ran out back out of the hallway to their room.